 All ammunition must be carried on the competitor's person and not in the hand.
-Any dropped magazines or speedloaders may not be retrieved A reload requires

-LBP: a magazine to be removed entirely from the pistol and a fresh magazine fully inserted and locked.
-Magazines that are clipped together, e.g. back to back or side by side, may not be reinserted - a fresh magazine must be taken from the competitor's person
+Any dropped magazines or speedloaders may not be retrieved A reload requires magazine fully inserted and locked.
+Magazines that are clipped together, e.g. back to back or side by side, may not be reinserted - a fresh magazine must be taken from the competitor's person and at least one round loaded, taken from the competitor's person